NOVA-3951/AGENTS.MD/replit.md

 ## How It Works

-1. Server runs an Express HTTP server with SSE transport
+1. Server runs an Express HTTP server with Streamable HTTP transport
 2. Scans `/docs` directory for `.md` files on startup
 3. Each file is exposed as a resource with URI `docs://<filename>`
-4. AI agents connect via SSE and can list/read all documentation
+4. AI agents connect via `/mcp` endpoint and can list/read all documentation

 ## Endpoints

-- `GET /sse` - SSE connection endpoint for MCP clients
-- `POST /messages` - Message handling endpoint
+- `POST /mcp` - Streamable HTTP MCP endpoint
 - `GET /health` - Health check endpoint

 ## Development